OphidiaBigData/PyOphidia/README.rst

    from PyOphidia import cube
    cube.Cube.setclient('oph-user','oph-password','127.0.0.1','11732')

+Cube attributes
+^^^^^^^^^^^^^^^
+Instance attributes:

+- *pid*: Cube PID
+- *creation_date*: Creation date of the cube
+- *measure*: Name of the variable imported into the cube
+- *measure_type*: Measure data type
+- *level*: Number of operations between the original imported cube and the actual cube
+- *nfragments*: Total number of fragments
+- *source_file*: Parent of the actual cube
+- *hostxcube*: Number of hosts associated with the cube
+- *dbmsxhost*: Number of DBMS instances on each host
+- *dbxdbms*: Number of databases for each DBMS
+- *fragxdb*: Number of fragments for each database
+- *rowsxfrag*: Number of rows for each fragment
+- *elementsxrow*: Number of elements for each row
+- *compressed*: If the cube is compressed or not
+- *size*: Size of the cube
+- *nelements*: Total number of elements
+- *dim_info*: List of dict with information on each cube dimension

+Class attributes:

+- *client*: instance of class Client through which it is possible to submit all requests

 Create a new container
 ^^^^^^^^^^^^^^^^^^^^^^
 Create a new container to contain our cubes called *test*, with 3 *double* dimensions (*lat*,*lon* and *time*):